arextar/Mochup/docs/Model.markdown

 ## Methods

-### Model#set
+### Model#set(key:String, value [, dependencies:String...])
-`Model#set` takes a key (type string) and a value (any type) as arguments and sets the value given to the given key, triggering any listeners bound to that key.
-It can also define getters as defined under the previous header
+`Model#set` sets the value given to the given key, triggering any listeners bound to that key.
+It can also define getters (as defined under the previous header).

 ````js
 var model = new mochup.Model()